-We create different types of marketing plan for a wide variety of clients, from start-up businesses and SMEs (small- and medium-sized enterprises) all the way through to blue chip organisations.
+We create different types of marketing plans for a wide variety of clients, from start-up businesses and SMEs (small- and medium-sized enterprises) all the way through to blue chip organisations.
 Our clients operate within both the private and not-for-profit sectors.
 They work within a wide variety of industry sectors and in both B2B and B2C marketplaces (as well as within more complicated distribution and sales channels).

-A business plan is a company’s overall vision and mission, and will include reference to every part of the business that will have an impact on its ability to achieve its goals.
-Here’s a link for a Business Plan template https://www.gov.uk/write-business-plan to use as a starting point.
+A marketing business plan is a company’s overall vision and mission and will include reference to every part of the business including a marketing strategy, that will have an impact on its ability to achieve its goals.
+Here’s a link to a Business Plan template https://www.gov.uk/write-business-plan to use as a starting point.

 So, you’ve got a decent website – it’s on-brand, it’s well designed, it’s optimised for search keywords, it’s full of relevant content, it’s easy to navigate, you’re getting lots of hits, and you’re even receiving some decent sales enquiries.
 Well done!
-It’s now time to turn the screw on the competition.
+It’s now time to turn the screw on the competition via digital marketing.
 (If you don’t have a decent website yet, make that your number one priority…).

 Your brand is everything that your customers see, hear and feel about your business.
 It’s not just your logo.
 It’s the quality of your staff, service or products; it’s how your website looks and what’s in your marketing materials – opinions are formed at every step of a customer’s journey.
-But it’s not just what you say, it’s how you say it that’s important – and that’s your brand’s tone of voice.
+But it’s not just what you say, it’s how you say it that’s important – and that’s your brand tone of voice.